FrankSchuurman68/EXOMigrationInfoExport/README.md

 The script expects a c:\temp folder to be present and writeable.

 Before running the script you can add multiple usernames in the variable $UserMailBoxAddress.

-The script will loop them through and generate a minimum of 3 text files per mailbox.
+The script will loop them through and generate a minimum of 3 text files per mailbox and 3 XML files per mailbox.